 All threads completed. (succeed 0 / failed 1)

-How to Fix ‘SW REV CHECK FAIL!’
-Error in Odin
+6. ‘SW REV CHECK FAIL!’
+Error

 This is another common Odin error often faced by those who try to install an incompatible firmware file on their Samsung phone or tablet.
 You must download the latest Samsung firmware for your specific device model.

-Another reason why you are getting the ‘SW REV CHECK FAIL!‘ error may be because you are trying to downgrade the software of your Samsung device by flashing an older firmware.
+Another reason you are getting the ‘SW REV CHECK FAIL!‘ error may be that you are trying to downgrade the software of your Samsung device by flashing an older firmware.
 Due to security reasons, Samsung has disabled bootloader downgrade.
 It means you cannot flash anything older than what’s allowed by the current bootloader version of your Galaxy device.

 In some cases, people get the following error in Odin while attempting to install a lower version of the bootloader than the one currently installed on their Samsung phone or tablet.